apache/flink/docs/ops/state/large_state_tuning.zh.md

 This feature is enabled by default and could be controlled by two ways:
   -  Integrate with managed memory of task manager: turn `state.backend.rocksdb.memory.managed` as true.
 If so, RocksDB state backend will use the managed memory budget of the task slot to set the capacity of that shared cache object.
   This operation is enabled by default, which means Flink would always choose to integrate RocksDB memory usage with the managed memory first.
-  -  Not integrated with managed memory: configure the memory size of `state.backend.rocksdb.memory.fixed-per-slot` to set the fixed total amount of memory per slot.
+  -  Not integrated with managed memory (which is for experts only): configure the memory size of `state.backend.rocksdb.memory.fixed-per-slot` to set the fixed total amount of memory per slot.
+  Please tune down `taskmanager.memory.managed.size` or `taskmanager.memory.managed.fraction` to zero and increase `taskmanager.memory.task.off-heap.size` by "`taskmanager.numberOfTaskSlots` * `state.backend.rocksdb.memory.fixed-per-slot`" accordingly.
   This option will override `state.backend.rocksdb.memory.managed` option when configured and ignore calculated managed memory per slot from task manager.
-  User could also configure `taskmanager.memory.task.off-heap.size` to set additional quota in off-heap memory, which should be equal to `taskmanager.numberOfTaskSlots` * ``state.backend.rocksdb.memory.fixed-per-slot``, to fit in Flink's memory framework.

-Flink also provides two parameters to tune the memory fraction of MemTable and index & filters:
+Flink also provides two parameters to tune the memory fraction of MemTable and index & filters along with the bounding RocksDB memory usage feature:
-  - `state.backend.rocksdb.memory.write-buffer-ratio`, by default `0.5`.
-If RocksDB memory bounded feature is turned on, 50% of memory size would be used by write buffer manager by default.
+  - `state.backend.rocksdb.memory.write-buffer-ratio`, by default `0.5`, which means 50% of the given memory would be used by write buffer manager.
-  - `state.backend.rocksdb.memory.high-prio-pool-ratio`, by default `0.1`.
-  If RocksDB memory bounded feature is turned on, 10% 0f memory size would be set as high priority for index and filters in shared block cache by default.
+  - `state.backend.rocksdb.memory.high-prio-pool-ratio`, by default `0.1`, which means 10% of the given memory would be set as high priority for index and filters in shared block cache.
-  By enabling this, index and filters would not need to compete against data blocks for staying in cache to minimize performance problem if those index and filters are evicted by data blocks frequently.
+  We strongly suggest not to set this to zero, to prevent index and filters from competing against data blocks for staying in cache and causing performance issues.
-  Moreover, the L0 level filter and index are pinned into the cache by default to mitigate performance problems, more details could refer to the [RocksDB-documentation](https://github.com/facebook/rocksdb/wiki/Block-Cache#caching-index-filter-and-compression-dictionary-blocks).
+  Moreover, the L0 level filter and index are pinned into the cache by default to mitigate performance problems, more details please refer to the [RocksDB-documentation](https://github.com/facebook/rocksdb/wiki/Block-Cache#caching-index-filter-and-compression-dictionary-blocks).

+<span class="label label-info">Note</span> When bounded RocksDB memory usage is enabled by default,
-<span class="label label-info">Note</span> The shared `cahe` and `write buffer manager` will override customized settings of block cache and write buffer via `PredefinedOptions` and `OptionsFactory`.
+the shared `cache` and `write buffer manager` will override customized settings of block cache and write buffer via `PredefinedOptions` and `OptionsFactory`.

 #### Tune performance when bounding RocksDB memory usage.

 There might existed performance regression compared with previous no-memory-limit case if you have too many states per slot.
-If you observed this behavior and not running jobs in containerized environment or does not care about the over-limit memory usage.
+If you observed this behavior and not running jobs in containerized environment or don't care about the over-limit memory usage.
-The easiest way to wipe out the performance regression is to disable memory bound for RocksDB, e.g. turn `state.backend.rocksdb.memory.managed` as false.
+- The easiest way to wipe out the performance regression is to disable memory bound for RocksDB, e.g. turn `state.backend.rocksdb.memory.managed` as false.
-Otherwise you need to increase the upper memory for RocksDB:
+- Otherwise you need to increase the upper memory for RocksDB by tuning up `taskmanager.memory.managed.size` or `taskmanager.memory.managed.fraction`, or increasing the total memory for task manager.
-  - Increase the managed memory size of `taskmanager.memory.managed.size` or the fraction via `taskmanager.memory.managed.fraction`.
-  - Increase the memory size of `state.backend.rocksdb.memory.fixed-per-slot`, which is not integrated with managed memory of task manager, as well as increasing `taskmanager.memory.task.off-heap.size` accordingly.

 Apart from increasing total memory, you could also tune some options:
 - Decrease the arena block size, which is 1/8 of write-buffer size by default.
 This targets to decrease the possibility of turning mutable mem-table as immutable when write buffer manager reserve memory at the granularity of arena block.
-  Increase the max background flush threads for each DB instance.
+- Increase the max background flush threads for each DB instance.
 This targets to flush immutable mem-tables as fast as possible to not block or stall writes.

 User could use options factory below to tune:

 {% highlight java %}
 public class MyOptionsFactory implements ConfigurableRocksDBOptionsFactory {

     @Override
     public DBOptions createDBOptions(DBOptions currentOptions, Collection<AutoCloseable> handlesToClose) {
         // increase the max background flush threads when we have many states in one operator,
         // which means we would have many column families in one DB instance. return currentOptions.setMaxBackgroundFlushes(4);
     }

     @Override
     public ColumnFamilyOptions createColumnOptions(
         ColumnFamilyOptions currentOptions, Collection<AutoCloseable> handlesToClose) {
         // decrease the arena block size, which is 1/8 of write-buffer size.
         // if we did not change the write-buffer size, this default value is 8MB, decrease it to 1MB. return currentOptions.setArenaBlockSize(1024 * 1024);
     }

     @Override
     public OptionsFactory configure(Configuration configuration) {
         return this;
     }
 }
 {% endhighlight %}

 ## Capacity Planning